dougeby/IntuneDocs/InTuneDocs/DeployUse/create-and-deploy-mobile-app-management-policies-with-microsoft-intune.md

 > You may not see all MAM policy settings in the Intune admin console.
 The Azure portal is the new admin console for creating MAM policies.

-If however you want to deploy managed apps, you must create a MAM policy in the Intune admin console.
-In this case you may want to create MAM policies in both the Intune admin console and the Azure portal: Intune admin console to make sure you have the ability to deploy managed apps, Azure portal so you can apply all the MAM policy settings.
+>To deploy manage apps, you must create a MAM policy in the Intune admin console.
+In this case you may want to create MAM policies in both the Intune admin console and the Azure portal: Intune admin console to make sure you have the ability to deploy managed apps, Azure portal because it is the new admin console that has all the MAM policy settings.

-If you create MAM policies on both Intune admin console and Azure portal, the policy that is created in the Azure portal is applied when the app is accessed.
+>If you create MAM policies on both Intune admin console and Azure portal, the policy that is created in the Azure portal is applied when the app is accessed.

 To see a list of policy settings supported for Android and iOS platforms, select one of the following: